-In 2022, Hubbell conducted an enterprise-wide employee survey, the Elevate Employee Experience Survey to better understand the voices of our employees worldwide.
-Elevate was the largest survey conducted by the Company and over 80% of Hubbell's employees responded, providing insights that the Company is translating into action plans.
+In 2023, Hubbell again conducted an enterprise-wide employee survey, the Elevate Employee Experience Survey, to better understand the voices of our employees worldwide.
+Elevate was the largest survey conducted by the Company and approximately 84% of Hubbell's employees responded, providing insights that the Company developed into action plans to continue to drive employee engagement at the enterprise and local level.